tarjei/draft-js-mathjax-plugin/README.md

 *This is a plugin for the `draft-js-plugins-editor`.*

 This plugin allows you to edit math rendered by mathjax.
+[Give it a try!](https://efloti.github.io/draft-js-mathjax-plugin/)

 It use the `$` key to insert inline math and `CTRL+M` for block one.